jperras/divan/README.markdown

 Divan is a CakePHP DataSource for the wonderful document-oriented database, CouchDB.

+## Requirements

+You'll need a toasty copy of CouchDB (tested with 0.9.0), and PHP 5.2 or greater for some json_(encode|decode) goodness.
+I'm sure you could cheat and use a lower version of PHP5 and some funky library to do the same thing, but nobody likes a cheater.

 ## Usage

 In CakePHP 1.2, datasources don't get any plugin-love - it's currently impossible to load a datasource included in a plugin into your main application.
 I know, it's sad.
 I cried a little.